-- A deep dive in your user’s brain in 3D, because there is going to be a shift in the user’s habit as they will shift from simple 2Dimentional screen to 3D interaction.
+- A deep dive into your user’s brain in 3D, because there is going to be a shift in the user’s habit as they will shift from simple 2Dimentional screen to 3D interaction.

-- Use case narratives and storyline to make the persona’s fit into the situations.
+- Use case narratives and storylines to make the persona fit into the situations.

 - Understanding the Hardware limitation is a crucial challenge with the existing sets of ideas.